Nucleus .Net Core CMS

 The Elastic Search extension provides a search index manager and a search provider (it both feeds the search index and retrieves search results).

-The Elastic Search extension provides an interface to Elastic Search, but does not include the Elastic Search application.
 You need an Elastic Search server to use the Elastic Search provider.
-If you are setting up a new Elastic Search server, make sure to install the Ingest Attachment plugin.
+If you are setting up your own Elastic Search server, make sure to install the Ingest Attachment plugin.

 The Elastic Search extension settings are accessed in the Manage control panel.